hchsiao/stocklab/README.md

 ## Design choices
 - stocklab expressions cannot contain curly-braces
 - a single underscore in the expression means dont-care, otherwise expressions cannot start/end with underscore

+## Known limitations
+- When using the same sqlite file in both 'database' and 'cache' config, "OperationalError: database is locked" may ocurr